Rochdale Town Hall

 Architectural historian Nikolaus Pevsner described the building as possessing a "rare picturesque beauty".
 Its stained-glass windows are credited as "the finest modern examples of their kind".

-The building came to the attention of Adolf Hitler, who was said to have admired it so much that he wished to ship the building, brick-by-brick, to Nazi Germany had the United Kingdom been defeated in the Second World War.
+It is suggested that the building came to the attention of Adolf Hitler, who was said to have admired it so much that he wished to ship the building, brick-by-brick, to Nazi Germany had the United Kingdom been defeated in the Second World War.
+However, there is little concrete evidence available to support this claim.